Manage Delta Sharing providers (for data recipients)

 Run the following command in a notebook or the Databricks SQL query editor.

-DESC PROVIDER <provider_name>;
+DESC PROVIDER <provider-name>;

 Run the following command using the Databricks CLI.

-databricks unity-catalog providers get --name <provider_name>
+databricks unity-catalog providers get --name <provider-name>

 View shares that a provider has shared with you

-To view the shares that a provider has shared with you, you can use Data Explorer, the Databricks Unity Catalog CLI, or the SHOW SHARES IN PROVIDER SQL command in a Databricks notebook or the Databricks SQL query editor.
+To view the shares that a provider has shared with you, you can use Catalog Explorer, the Databricks Unity Catalog CLI, or the SHOW SHARES IN PROVIDER SQL command in a Databricks notebook or the Databricks SQL query editor.

 Permissions required: Metastore admin, user with the USE PROVIDER privilege, or the provider object owner.

-1. In your Databricks workspace, click Data Icon Data.
+1. In your Databricks workspace, click Catalog icon Catalog.

 2. In the left pane, expand the Delta Sharing menu and select Shared with me.